 Syntax Comments FS FS for Format Specification LA These fixed characters are necessary for backwards compatibility.
-See 8.2.1 for more details.
-X <format>Y<format></format></format> Specifies the format of X and Y coordinate data.
-The format of X and Y coordinate must be the same; it is specified as X and Y separately for backwards compatibility. <format> = <digit><digit></digit></digit></format> The first digit sets the number of integer digits in the coordinate data, the second the number of decimal digits.
-The number of integer digits can be is up to 6; use the smallest number that fits the size of the image; 2 or 3 integer digits is typical.
-The number of decimal digits must be 5 or 6.
+(They pertain to deprecated format options, see 8.2.1.)
+X coord_digits Y coord_digits Specifies the number of integer and decimal file unit digits in the X and Y coordinate data.
+The format of X and Y coordinate must be the same; it is specified in both X and Y for backwards compatibility. coord_digits The first digit sets the maximum number of integer digits in the coordinate data.
+The number of integer digits can be 1 up to 6; use a number that is sufficient for the size of the image; 3 integer digits is typical.
+The second digit sets the number of decimal digits.
+For example, if the MO command sets the file to metric, the base unit is mm, and the FS commands sets 6 decimal digits 6, then the coordinate unit is 10 -6 mm, or nm.
+The number of decimal digits must be 5 or 6, with 6 recommended.